Brown Girl Jane Is About To Be Everywhere — & They’re Just Getting Started

 Even before the days of Perfumetok, we here at Refinery29 have always had a love affair with all things scent; while it’s our job to try it all, it’s also the stuff that lights up our Slack channels and sparks joy with every spritz.
 This is something that the founders of BROWN GIRL Jane already know, and have made part of their brand DNA from day one.
-Four years after launching, the brand — co-founded by sisters Malaika and Tia Jones, and Tai Beauchamp – is ready for the next step in the brand journey — and with a little help from their friends at another beloved beauty brand: Tarte, which was famously born from founder Maureen Kelly’s one-bedroom apartment in New York City.
+Four years after launching, the brand — co-founded by sisters Malaika and Nia Jones is ready for the next step in the brand journey — and with a little help from their friends at another beloved beauty brand: Tarte, which was famously born from founder Maureen Kelly’s one-bedroom apartment in New York City.

 AdvertisementADVERTISEMENT